by Joe Rao, SPACE.com Skywatching Columnist

 The only possible drawback to a possible bright apparition of this comet is the fact that even after more than 200 precise positions; the orbit of comet PANSTARRS does not differ significantly from a parabola.
 In other words, it may never have passed near the sun before.

 That’s bad news, because we believe that such comets might be covered with very volatile materials such as frozen nitrogen, carbon monoxide, and carbon dioxide.
 These ices vaporize far from the sun, giving a distant comet a short-lived surge in brightness that can raise very unrealistic expectations.

 If, on the other hand, PANSTARRS is making a return loop around the sun, then its highly volatile materials will have already been shed and what we’ll see in the months to come is the true underlying level of its activity.

 All we say for sure at this point is that we have a much better idea of the path the comet is going to take in the coming weeks and months.
 Unless it begins to sputter out later this year, it’s still on track to become a celestial showpiece a year from now.
 We’ll keep an eye on it and continue to provide periodic updates as it gets closer to the sun.

 In the meantime, keep your fingers crossed!

-If you snap an amazing photo of comet PANSTARS or any other skywatching target, and would like to share it for a possible story or image gallery, please contact SPACE.com managing editor Tariq Malik email@example.com.
+If you snap an amazing photo of comet PANSTARS or any other skywatching target, and would like to share it for a possible story or image gallery, please contact SPACE.com managing editor Tariq Malik at[email protected].

 Joe Rao serves as an instructor and guest lecturer at New York’s Hayden Planetarium.
 He writes about astronomy for The New York Times and other publications, and he is also an on-camera meteorologist for News 12 Westchester, New York.